Vilonauzd/PSAIDS-Trainer/README.md

 # PSAIDS-Manager
-Powershell AI Dataset Manager (PSAIDS)
+Powershell AI Dataset Manager (PSAIDS) - By - jm@cloudware.host

 PSAIDS Manager is a PowerShell-based automation tool for curating, validating, and managing AI training datasets.
 It is designed specifically for PowerShell scripting and Microsoft Graph API automation, ensuring that models learn only verified, Microsoft-supported syntax.